UPDATE YOUR CHARMS INFO TODAY!!

 DaShaun McGee is a talented, well-rounded musician who plays a variety of musical instruments.
-He is well-versed playing the piano, flute, clarinet, oboe and his principal instrument, the saxophone.
+He is well-versed in playing the piano, flute, clarinet, oboe, and principal instrument, the saxophone.
 Mr. McGee studied under Bryson Borgstedt and Dr. Joren Cain.
-Studying the different stylistic qualities of the saxophone lead him to become a skilled performing artist playing the solo parts in many ensembles.
-At VSU Mr. McGee was actively engaged in Wind Ensemble, Jazz Band, Marching Band, Concert Band, Orchestra, and Saxophone Quartet.
-Mr. McGee also studied double reeds privately with Dr. Susan Eischeid where he learned the art of making Oboe reeds.
+Learning the different stylistic qualities of the saxophone lead him to become a skilled performing artist playing the solo parts in many ensembles.
+At VSU, Mr. McGee was actively engaged in Wind Ensemble, Jazz Band, Marching Band, Concert Band, Orchestra, and Saxophone Quartet.
+Mr. McGee also studied double reeds privately with Dr. Susan Eischeid where he learned how to make Oboe reeds.

-DaShaun received his Bachelor's Degree in Music Education from Valdosta State University.
-He is earned his Master's of Music Degree in Music Performance in Wind Band Conducting at Georgia Southern University.
-He later returned to Valdosta State and earned his Education Specialist Degree in Educational Leadership and is currently pursuing his Educational Doctorate Degree in Curriculum and Instruction with a concentration in Music Education at the same University.
+DaShaun received his Bachelor's Degree in Music Education from Valdosta State University (2010).
+He earned his Master's of Music Degree in Music Performance in Wind Band Conducting at Georgia Southern University (2014).
+He later returned to Valdosta State and earned his Education Specialist Degree in Educational Leadership (2016).
+He is currently pursuing a Ph.D. in Instrumental Music Education at Auburn University.

-Prior to coming to Wayne County, he was the Director of Bands at Burke County High School where he developed the program from 70 band members to over 150 marching band members over the course of 4 years.
-Under his leadership the 3 concert bands earned superior ratings at the Large Group performance Evaluations performing level 4, 5, and 6 literature.
-He is an Active performer and has played alto and tenor saxophone in the Savannah River Winds which is an adult community band located in Augusta Georgia.
+Before coming to Wayne County, he was the Director of Bands at Burke County High School, where he developed the program from 70 band members to over 150 marching band members over four years.
+Under his leadership, the three concert bands earned superior ratings at the Large Group performance Evaluations performing levels 4, 5, and 6 literature.
+He is an active performer and has played alto and tenor saxophone in the Savannah River Winds, an adult community band located in Augusta, Georgia.

-Some of his hobbies include running, training his dog Candy, and spending time with his wife Monica and their two children Kadien and Khloee.
-Mr. McGee is an active runner and is a volunteer track coach for the sprinters and the hurdles at WCHS.
+He spends his free time running, training his dog Kai, and quality time with his wife Monica and their two children Kadien and Khloee.
+Mr. McGee is a volunteer track coach and for the sprinters and the hurdles at WCHS.

-Chris Harper, a native of Conyers, Georgia, is the newly appointed Band Director at Martha Puckett Middle School.
+Chris Harper, a native of Conyers, Georgia, is the Band Director at Martha Puckett Middle School.
 He earned his music education degrees from Valdosta State University (2001) and Troy University (2009).
-He is active as a consultant, guest conductor, and adjudicator for several marching band contests and festivals throughout the state.
+He is active as a consultant and guest conductor for bands and adjudicator for several marching band contests throughout the state.
 In addition, Mr. Harper has served as an interviewer for participant selection for the Governor’s Honors Program in instrumental music.
-During his 19 years as a teacher, bands under his direction have received consistent Superior and Excellent ratings.
+During his 20 years as a teacher, bands under his direction have received consistent Superior and Excellent ratings.

 As a musician, trumpet, Mr. Harper has performed with the Albany (GA), Statesboro-Georgia Southern, and Valdosta Symphony Orchestras, the Jekyll Island Musical Theater Festival, and numerous church orchestras and ensembles.
 He has performed with musical personalities such as Doc Severinsen, Ken Trimmins, and John Fedchock.